Estimated Reading Time: 11 minutes

 Mature infrastructures, after decades of managing accounts in a world of system and device sprawl, loose track of authoritative systems and account stores.
-While the vast majority of organizations have centralized on Active Directory for their Windows environments, significantly fewer have integrated network devices, applications or their linux hosts to AD as well.
-Far to often, these types of systems leverage local accounts for authentication and have no association to a common, managed identity repository.
+While the vast majority of organizations have centralized on Active Directory for their Windows environments, significantly fewer have integrated network devices, applications, or Linux hosts to AD as well.
+Far too often, these types of systems leverage local accounts for authentication and have no association to a common, managed identity repository.

 Q2: Do you have an end-to-end understanding of how users authenticate to workstations, network devices, applications, or non-windows servers?